Course Structure and Methodology

 - A well-defined mission

-- True spirit of Prayer
+- To understand the true spirit of Prayer

-- Reasons for unanswered Prayers
+- To explore the reasons for unanswered Prayers

-- 20 Reasons for Spiritual warfare
+- To identify 20 Reasons for Spiritual warfare

-- The weapons of our Warfare
+- To understand the weapons of our warfare

-- The battlefield of the Mind
+- To understand the battlefield of the Mind

 Aim:This course will introduce you to effective methods of studying and interpreting the Bible both for devotional and teaching purposes.
 It will lead you to an understanding of the Bible in its original setting and its message for today.
 Course content: